 Daymé Arocena was born in Havana, Cuba in 1992.
 When she was nine, she entered one of Cuba’s prestigious music schools.

 Cuba has an exceptional classical arts education system.
 It’s a positive legacy of the Soviet era.
 Getting an arts education in Cuba is like going to Juilliard.
 You have to prove yourself every year or you are out.
-It’s tough, but produces outstanding artists.
+It’s tough, but produces the most amazing artists.

 From Cuba to the World